 The Nature of Cluster Advantages

-The value of industrial clusters doesn’t lie in “agglomeration,” but in the speed of problem-solving, the density of information transmission, and the reduction of trust costs.
+The value of industrial clusters lies in: the speed of problem-solving, the density of information transmission, and the reduction of trust costs.
+“Agglomeration” is the result—these are the causes.
 When equipment vendors, material suppliers, design companies, and manufacturers are geographically concentrated, innovative iteration becomes routine.

-Taiwan semiconductor’s success isn’t because we have the most resources, but because we allocate resources most efficiently.
+Taiwan semiconductor’s success comes from resource allocation efficiency.
+Not necessarily having the most resources, but knowing exactly where to deploy them.
 This is a rare structural condition: highly concentrated supply chains, a rapid-response engineering culture, and efficient flow between capital and technology.
-It’s not coincidence—it’s accumulated order over time.
+This is accumulated order over time.

 A 10x Leap Isn’t Scaling Up